Meet Skills for Hire Atlantic: Foundations Edition

 2025

-Facts from The Information and Communications Technology Council (ICTC), Digital Economy Pulse: Productivity and Employment Trends in Canada, August 2025
+Facts from Information and Communications Technology Council (ICTC), Digital Economy Pulse: Productivity and Employment Trends in Canada, 2025; Employment and Social Development Canada (ESDC) labour market projections.